Jurickson Profar Player Props: Rockies vs. Giants

 Jurickson Profar At The Plate

-- Profar is hitting .246 with 19 doubles, two triples, six home runs and 36 walks.
+- Profar is batting .245 with 19 doubles, two triples, six home runs and 36 walks.

-- In 22 games this year (28.9%), Profar has picked up an RBI, and in eight of those games (10.5%) he had two or more.
+- Profar has an RBI in 22 of 77 games this season, with multiple RBI in eight of them.
 He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.